aristanetworks/avd/ansible_collections/arista/avd/extensions/molecule/eos_cli_config_gen/documentation/devices/host1.md

 ipv6 access-list ACL_NO_SEQUENCE
-   remark test acl without sequence numbers deny udp any any log permit icmp any any 3 4 ttl eq 40 permit icmp any any unreachable ttl gt 3 permit ip any any fragments dscp 46 permit ip any any tracked dscp ef permit ip any any nexthop-group NH_TEST permit vlan inner 123 0x000 ip any any permit vlan 234 0xFFF ip any any permit icmp any any
+   remark test acl without sequence numbers deny udp any any log permit icmpv6 any any permit icmpv6 any any permit ipv6 any any dscp 46 permit ipv6 any any tracked dscp ef hop-limit gt 3 permit ipv6 any any nexthop-group NH_TEST hop-limit eq 254 permit vlan inner 123 0x000 ipv6 any any permit vlan 234 0xFFF ipv6 any any permit icmpv6 any any
 !
 ipv6 access-list ACL_SEQUENCE_AND_COUNTERS
    counters per-entry
    10 remark test acl with sequence numbers
-   20 permit ip fe81::/64 any
+   20 permit ipv6 fe81::/64 any
    30 permit tcp fe82::/64 any established
    40 permit tcp any gt 1023 fe83::/64 eq 22
    50 permit tcp any range 1000 1100 any range 10 20
-   4294967295 deny ip any any
+   4294967295 deny ipv6 any any
-   permit response traffic nat
 !
 ipv6 access-list ACL_WITHOUT_ENTRIES
 !